yougotwill/SIDE/README.md

 ![rename all](img/rename_all.png)

-Show all references for the given symbol in a panel.
-Sometimes it is useful to go cycle through the references in just the open views, for that there is a key binding in the SIDE preferences.
+**Reference** panel shows all references for the given symbol.
+Sometimes it is useful to cycle through the references in just the open views, in which case you can assign a key binding.

 ![References](img/references.png)

-Completions will show all the symbols and words found in the opened views, with the type of the symbol and the file from where it is found.
+**Completions** will show all the symbols and words found in the opened views, with the type of the symbol and the file from where it is found.
 The types can be:
 * `[c]` - class
 * `[m]` - method
 * `[f]` - function
+* `[s]` - struct
 * `[#]` - unknown, but it exist somewhere in the open views, probably a variable, or a word in a comment

+SIDE has a feature called **One Level Indexing**.
+Here is how it works.
+If SIDE is 100% sure that some file `B` is related to the current file `A` you are editing.
+It will show you all the symbols defined it that file `B` in completions.

 ![Completions](img/completions.png)